deepinv/deepinv/docs/source/user_guide/training/trainer.rst

 Adversarial Training
 --------------------
 Adversarial training can be done using the :class:`deepinv.training.AdversarialTrainer` class, which is a subclass of :class:`deepinv.Trainer`.
-This class can be used to train a model using adversarial losses which can be found :ref:`here <adversarial-losses>`.
+This class can be used to train a model using :ref:`adversarial losses <adversarial-losses>`.